visit-dav/visit/src/doc/dev_manual/GitHub.rst

     cd visit
     ./scripts/git-hooks/install-hooks.sh

 Creating a Branch
 -----------------

-Developement for VisIt_ is done off of two main branches, the ``develop`` branch and the current release candidate branch, which was ``3.2RC`` when this content was written.
+Development for VisIt_ is done off of two main branches, the ``develop`` branch and the current release candidate branch, which was ``3.2RC`` when this content was written.
 The ``develop`` branch is used for development that will go into the next major or minor release.
 Major releases are releases where the first digit of the release number is incremented, Minor releases are releases where the second digit of the release number is incremented.
 The release candidate branch is used for development that will go into the next patch release.
 Patch releases are releases where the third digit of the release number is incremented.

 There is no convention on the names of a branch.
 One commonly used convention is ``task\Username\YYYY_MM_DD_Description`` where ``Username`` is your GitHub user name, ``YYYY`` is the current year, ``MM`` is the current month, ``DD`` is the current day, and ``Description`` is a short description of the task to be performed.
 Since branches only exist while you are doing the development, the name isn't critical, but it should be sufficiently descriptive so that someone can have some idea what the development on the branch is about.